sevicbb/sevicbb/README.md

 ### Hi there 👋

-- Here is my [LinkedIn](https://www.linkedin.com/in/sevicbb/) :rocket:
+- Here is my [LinkedIn](https://www.linkedin.com/in/sevicbb/) profile :rocket:

 <!--
 **sevicbb/sevicbb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.